um-grex/grex-docs/content/english/software/containers.md

 For this example, we are going to use Pyxis/Enroot to run a GROMACS image **gromacs:2023.2** from the [NVidia NGC Catalog](https://catalog.ngc.nvidia.com/orgs/hpc/containers/gromacs?version=2023.2)

 First, let's download the data needed to run this benchmark.
-The input files are located under the directory __stmv__ that we need to copy to our working directory, for example: /PATH/TO/USERNAME/Pyxis/GROMACS/STMV.
+The input files are located under the directory __stmv__ that we need to copy to the working directory, for example: /PATH/TO/USERNAME/Pyxis/GROMACS/STMV.

 {{< alert type="warning" >}}
 Please replace __/PATH/TO/USERNAME/Pyxis/GROMACS/STMV__ by an appropriate and correct PATH under your project directory.